 Ahh, Bali, Indonesia, also known as the Land of the Gods.
 From my experience Bali was beautiful, peaceful, and a safe destination.
 The safety of Bali allowed me to feel liberated while traveling solo. 🙂 Ready to plan your trip to Bali?
-Let’s get into the details of locations visited, lodging accommodations, excursions, and adventures.
+Let’s get into the details: locations visited, lodging accommodations, excursions, and adventures.
 I stayed in 3 different parts of Bali.
-In Ubud, Uluwatu, and Kuta and experienced 3 different lodging styles
+In Ubud, Uluwatu, and Kuta experienced 3 different lodging styles

 Location, Location, Location

 When traveling to Bali, research what ambiance you wish to experience.
 Are you going for a spiritual retreat, wildlife adventure, tradition and culture, relaxation, sightseeing, or nightlife?
 The choice is yours!

 Ubud is a bustling town, full of culture, traditional performances, the Ubud art market, and let’s not forget the lush rice fields, the famous Bali swing, breathtaking waterfalls, the culture center, and many temples, religious locations, and so much.
 If you are looking for a mix of scenes, this is your place.

 Uluwatu is known for its white sand beaches, blue waves, beautiful clifftop views, and activities such as surfing and surfing lessons and upscale beach clubs.
 While there, make sure you catch the timeless Kecak Fire Dance.

 Kuta is most famous for its resorts, gorgeous sunsets, nightlife, and Kuta Beach.
 This should not be your top pick if you are interested in tradition, peace, and quiet.
 This hotspot hosts many tourists yearly, with multiple malls, museums, and lounges to dance the night away.
 Here’s a plus it is close to the airport, which is great for beginning or ending a trip.